 We believe that PSVT is a large and under-recognized market that we estimate affects approximately two million Americans and results in over 150,000 emergency department visits and hospital admissions and up to 80,000 ablations per year.
 From this diagnosed population, we define the target addressable market for etripamil as 40 to 60% of patients who experience frequent and longer, moderate to severe episodes each year.
 After being exposed to the data from the RAPID clinical study in market research, Cardiologists reported a willingness to prescribe etripamil to approximately 50% of the patients with PSVT in their care, which suggests 500,000 to 800,000 patients can potentially be treated with etripamil in the peak year.
 Additionally, we believe that these target patients will use etripamil to treat a median of five episodes per year based on the projected number of longer or more intense episodes (self-reported) experienced by the patient.
-This implies demand in the US for etripamil of 2.5 million to 4 million episodes treated in the peak year.
+This implies potential demand in the US for etripamil of 2.5 million to 4 million episodes treated in the peak year.

-AFib RVR Clinical Development Program
+AFib-RVR Clinical Development Program

 In the first quarter of 2024, we met with the FDA in a Type C meeting.
 In this meeting, the FDA reiterated its prior guidance from our Pre-IND meeting regarding the availability of an sNDA pathway for the marketing approval for etripamil for the indication of AFib-RVR.
 The sNDA pathway potentially permits a single pivotal efficacy study to be sufficient for filing for marketing approval if etripamil is already approved for PSVT.
 FDA further concurred with respect to key proposed study elements including powering, inclusion criteria, patient population, and statistical analyses, and offered clarification with respect to the endpoints to guide the design of the Phase 3 study.
-In our mid-2023 Pre-IND meeting, the FDA provided guidance that our primary endpoint can be the reduction of ventricular rate, and the primary analysis would be on the intent to treat, or ITT, population.
-In addition, the study would have to show statistical significance ($p<0.05$) on the key secondary endpoint of symptom relief as a patient benefit, also in the ITT population.
-The secondary endpoint could use a patient-reported outcomes measure, or PRO, and the application of a seven-point anchored scale was discussed with the FDA.
-We anticipate progressing to an End of Phase 2 meeting in mid-2024 as an important step to finalize the Phase 3 study protocol.
+In our mid-2023 Pre-IND meeting, the FDA provided guidance that our primary endpoint can be the reduction of ventricular rate, and the primary analysis would be on the intent to treat, or "ITT", population.
+In addition, the study would have to show statistical significance (p<0.05) on the key secondary endpoint of symptom relief as a patient benefit, also in the ITT population.
+The secondary endpoint could use a patient-reported outcomes measure, or "PRO", and the application of a seven-point anchored scale was discussed with the FDA.
+We anticipate finalizing the Phase 3 study protocol in 2024 and anticipate enrolling patients in the first half of 2025.

-We plan to propose to the FDA a Phase 3 clinical study for AFib-RVR conducted in the at-home setting consisting of patients with a history of symptomatic episodes and using a repeat-dose regimen of 70mg per dose similar to what was studied in the RAPID trial in patients with PSVT.
+We continue to engage with the FDA in finalizing the Phase 3 clinical study protocol for AFib-RVR.
+The study is expected to be conducted in the at-home setting consisting of patients with a history of symptomatic episodes and using a self-administered, repeat-dose regimen of 70mg per dose similar to what was studied in the RAPID trial in patients with PSVT.
 Our target population would be patients with verified AFib-RVR, and the ITT population would be all patients self-administering the study drug for perceived AFib-RVR.
 The primary endpoint being considered is the mean change from baseline ventricular rate to nadir ventricular rate for patients treated with etripamil vs placebo, as was studied in the ReVeRA trial.
-Our key secondary endpoint would be based on a PRO acceptable to the FDA and the same or similar to ones we have used in our PSVT and AFib-RVR programs.
-We estimate that the study size would be approximately 150 to 200 unique patients treating an episode.
+Our key secondary endpoint will be based on a PRO acceptable to the FDA, which is the same or similar to ones we have used in our PSVT and AFib-RVR programs.
+We estimate that the study size would be approximately 150 events from patients with a history of symptomatic episodes.